NetworkBlockDevice/nbd/doc/proto.md

     permitted by this document (for example, `NBD_REP_ERR_INVALID` if the client included data).

+    When this command succeeds, the server MUST NOT preserve any per-export state (such as metadata contexts from `NBD_OPT_SET_META_CONTEXT`) issued before this command.
+The
+    server MAY preserve global state such as a client request for `NBD_OPT_STRUCTURED_REPLY`; however, a client SHOULD defer
+    stateful option requests until after it determines whether encryption is available.

     See the section on TLS above for further details.

 * `NBD_OPT_INFO` (6) and `NBD_OPT_GO` (7)